-The purpose of this evaluation was to examine the impact of i-Ready Personalized Instruction on mathematics achievement, as measured by MCAS scores.
+The purpose of this evaluation was to examine the impact of i-Ready Personalized Instruction on ELA achievement, as measured by MCAS scores.
 This particular set of analyses focused on treatment students who used i-Ready Personalized Instruction in a way that met Curriculum Associates' recommended usage guidelines.

 As with the initial set of analyses and findings, some limitations of this evaluation should be noted.
 First, while we controlled for as many demographic variables as possible, some usually influential variables, namely economic disadvantage and ELL status, were not available from all school districts involved in this evaluation.
 Consequently, we were unable to control for these variables or conduct relevant subgroup analyses.
-Similarly, we had access only to spring 2021 MCAS scores and i-Ready Diagnostic score data from the 2020-21 school year.
+Similarly, we had access only to spring MCAS scores and i-Ready Diagnostic score data from the 2020-21 school year.
 This limited our analyses to only one year and to strictly quantitative measures.
 Even though we restricted these analyses to include only treatment students who met recommended usage guidelines, we are unable to draw any conclusions regarding fidelity of implementation within classrooms.

-Statistically significant positive effects of i-Ready Personalized Instruction on MCAS mathematics scores were observed in Grades 3, 5, 6, and 8 throughout the 2020-21 school year.
-Treatment students in these grades averaged 5-17 points higher on the MCAS mathematics assessment than did comparison students.
-Supplementary analyses showed that, when combined across grade bands, i-Ready Personalized Instruction that met usage guidelines had a statistically significant positive impact on both elementary and middle school students' mathematics achievement.
-As in the initial set of analyses, it is important to note that the present analyses compared the incorporation of i-Ready's Personalized Instruction component to the Diagnostic Assessment component only, which itself has already been shown to be an effective researchbased intervention.
+Statistically significant positive effects of i-Ready Personalized Instruction on MCAS ELA scores were observed in Grades 4 and 8 throughout the 2020-21 school year.
+Treatment students in these grades averaged 7-11 points higher on the MCAS ELA assessment than did comparison students.
+Treatment students in Grades 5 and 7 also outgained comparison students by 6-12 points, with these gains approaching statistical significance (p < .10).
+Supplementary analyses showed that, when combined across grade bands, i-Ready Personalized Instruction that met usage guidelines had a statistically significantly positive impact on both elementary and middle school students' ELA achievement.
+As in the initial set of analyses, it is important to note that the present analyses compared the incorporation of i-Ready's Personalized Instruction component to the Diagnostic Assessment component only, which itself has already been shown to be an effective research-based intervention.
 Thus, it is possible that efficacy estimates for the treatment group may have been conservative.
-On the other hand, the treatment selection procedure may have corrected for this bias by including only students who met CA's usage guidelines and therefore, might have been more interested or motivated than their counterparts who exhibited lower usage.
+On the other hand, the treatment selection procedure may have compensated for this bias by including only students who met CA's usage guidelines and therefore, might have been more interested or motivated than their counterparts who exhibited lower usage.
 These indeterminate factors notwithstanding, the overall findings suggest that meaningful student achievement benefits can result when usage levels of i-Ready Personalized Instruction meet or exceed recommended levels.